enriquearandajr/Brain-DJ-Interface-Remixed/data/README.md

 # data :
-Data files from the project
+Data files from the initiative

 ## raw :
 Contains the raw, unprocessed data files